Nils Mortimer

-Nils Mortimer Moreno (born 11 June 2001) is a Spanish professional footballer who plays as a winger for Liga Portugal 2 club Académico de Viseu.
+Nils Mortimer Moreno (born 11 June 2001) is a Spanish professional footballer who plays as a winger for Primeira Liga club Académico de Viseu.
 He is a former Spanish youth international.

 Career

 Barcelona

 Born in Málaga, Mortimer began his career at UD La Mosca as a four-year old.
 Instead of getting picked up by Málaga CF, he was discovered by Sevilla and spent one year making the two-and-a-half-hour trip between the two cities.
 The distance would prove to be too demanding for the youngster, and he joined Málaga's youth academy.
 In 2013, he joined the famous Barcelona youth academy where he worked his way through the youth ranks, winning the UEFA Youth League with the Juveniles A in 2018.

 Mortimer made his debut for the club's reserve team, Barcelona B, on 24 March 2019 in a 1–0 win at Ebro under head coach García Pimienta, and began receiving regular call-ups for the team during the 2019–20 season.
 He was officially promoted to the B team in June 2020, signing a three-year contract, with his buyout clause set to €50 million which would rise to €100 million if he were to be promoted to the first team.
 He made a total of 39 appearances for Barça B, scoring three goals in four seasons as part of the team.
 He was released from his contract on 7 July 2022, making him a free agent.